MAS369 Machine Learning

 |Lecturer:||Dr Frazer Jarvis||uses MOLE||Timetable||Reading List|

 Machine learning lies at the interface between computer science and statistics.
 The aims of machine learning are to develop a set of tools for modelling and understanding complex data sets.
-It is an area developed recently in parallel between statistics and computer science.
-With the explosion of "Big Data", statistical machine learning has become important in many fields, such as marketing, finance and business, as well as in science.
-The module focuses on the problem of training models to learn from training data to classify new examples of data.
+Tools of statistical machine learning have become important in many fields, such as marketing, finance and business, as well as in science.
+The module focuses on the problem of training models to learn from existing data to classify new examples of data.
 Although other aspects of machine learning will be mentioned, the module focuses on the problem of classification; other topics in machine learning are covered by modules in Computer Science.

 Prerequisites: MAS223 (Statistical Inference and Modelling)